SeekingFor/jfniki/readme.txt

 ---
 Dev notes
 ---
-BUG: Default FCP port wrong for CLI client. [requested by a real user]
 BUG: fix the discover UI to correctly handle posts from a different nym than the insert
 BUG: wikitext should use unix line terminators not DOS (+1 byte per line)
 BUG: MUST show in the UI when edited wikitext has been truncated because it's too big.